Skip to Content

 Trader Joes Pizza before baking

-I simply spread a layer of Trader Joe’s Bolognese sauce on the pizza, then top with shredded mozzarella and soffrito seasoning.
+I simply spread a layer of Trader Joe’s Bolognese sauce on the pizza, then top it with shredded mozzarella and soffrito seasoning.
+Often times, I like to add some fresh veggies on top, too.

 Now for the fun part: cooking your pizza!
 You’ve waited hours for the dough to rise, so now it’s time for you to be rewarded.